tfelix/bestia-docs/content/docs/mechanics/bestia/statusvalues.md

 Furthermore each level up below level 50 results in one point for a skill up.
 At level 50 and above the number of skill up points decreases slowly.
 So you may need several level ups to get another skill up.

+## Death

+Players Master can not die directly, they are reborn with a temporary malus.

+A killed Bestia or Master loses `1%` of their current experience.
+The items are automatically protected via a spell which tries to teleport the items back to a secure storage (but remember: spells can be dispelled!).

+If the player activates the so-called **Hard Mode** he gets an experience bonus as well as a loot bonus of `+3%`.
+However, if he dies he looses `5%`of his current experience and items are not protected by default with a spell.

+In both cases the items suffer a durability penality.

+Bestias can be permanently get killed if the killing blow is particularly strong.
+If s once activated the **Hard Mode** this process will take one hour real time.
+This should prevent players from switching the mode on and off quickly after detecting a dicey situation.